idia-astro/idavie_docs/docs/source/videoMaker.rst

 Requirements
 ------------

-To create videos, iDaVIE requires an `FFmpeg <https://github.com/FFmpeg/FFmpeg>` executable.
+To create videos, iDaVIE requires an `FFmpeg <https://github.com/FFmpeg/FFmpeg>`_ executable.
-You can download a pre-compiled FFmpeg executable from Windows `here <https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z>`.
+You can download a pre-compiled FFmpeg executable from Windows `here <https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z>`_.
-Once you have downloaded the zipped files, extract them and store it in a location that you will remember, for example the Documents folder. iDaVIE will ask you to locate the FFmpeg executable later.
+Once you have downloaded the zipped files, extract them and store it in a location that you will remember, for example, your Documents folder. iDaVIE will ask you to locate the FFmpeg executable later.